117th Infantry Division (German Empire): Combat chronicle

 The 117th Infantry Division began fighting on the Western Front in World War I, entering the line in the Champagne region.
 It then fought in the Second Battle of Artois and the Autumn Battle by La Bassée and Arras, which included the Battle of Loos.
 It remained in the trenches in Flanders and the Artois until February 1916, and then was in the line on the Yser until July.
 It then fought in the Battle of the Somme.
 In August 1916, the division was transferred to the Eastern Front, arriving in Carpathia later in the month.
 It faced the Russians in Carpathia until late 1917, when it went into combat against the Romanians.
 In October 1917, the division was transferred to Italy, and went into the line on the Isonzo Front.
-It fought in the Battle of Caporetto and the follow-on offensive to the Piave River.
+It fought in the Battle of Caporetto, the Battle of Pozzuolo, and the follow-on offensive to the Piave River.
 The division remained in Italy until March 1918, when it returned to the Western Front.
 It fought in the Battle of the Lys, also known at the Fourth Battle of Ypres.
 It remained in the line, and fought against several Allied offensives, including the Meuse-Argonne Offensive.
 It was facing the Allies between the Meuse and Beaumont when the Armistice came into effect.
 Allied intelligence rated the division as second class.